 If you have visited Milos, I’d love to know what you thought, so feel free to write a comment down below!

 Hi!
 I’m Vanessa, a travel writer from Athens.
-If you love Greece, you will hopefully find my blog helpful!
+I hope you are enjoying this blog!
 Feel free to ask any questions about travelling in Greece on the Real Greek Experiences FB page and FB group.